 Ice on frozen evaporator coils in the indoor unit is another possible source of a buzzing noise.
 Evaporator coils can freeze if the unit has a leak caused by damaged refrigerant piping, a faulty expansion valve, or improper installation.
 Frozen coils can also be caused by something as simple as a dirty air filter, which decreases air circulation.

-You may be able to resolve the problem if the noise is due to frozen evaporator coils and is not the result of a refrigerant leak.
+You may be able to resolve the problem if the noise is due to your AC freezing up and is not the result of a refrigerant leak.

 - To thaw the unit, turn the switch on the thermostat to “off.”
 Keep the unit off until the ice melts.